ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Payload Type (PT): 7 bits

 The assignment of an RTP payload type for this new packet format is outside the scope of this document and will not be specified here.
-The assignment of a payload type has to be performed either through the profile used or in a dynamic way.
+The assignment of a payload type MUST be performed either through the profile used or in a dynamic way.

 NOTE: (informative) It is not required to use different payload type values for different RTP streams in MRST or MRMT.